Ethiopia: Holidays

+Art and architecture

 Arts of Ethiopia were largely influenced by Christian iconography throughout much of its history.
 This consisted of illuminated manuscripts, painting, crosses, icons and other metalwork such as crowns.
 Most historical arts were commissioned by the Ethiopian Orthodox Tewahedo Church, the state religion for a millennium.
 The earlier Aksumite period arts were stone carvings as evidenced in their stelae, though there is no surviving Christian art from this era.
 As Christianity was introduced, its iconography was partly influenced by Byzantine art.
 Most remaining arts beyond the early modern period were ruined as a result of invasion of the Adal Sultanate in the Ethiopian Highlands, but were revived by Catholic emissaries.
-The Western intervention in Ethiopian art began in the 20th century, with also maintaining traditional Ethiopian character.
+The Western intervention in Ethiopian art began in the 20th century, while also maintaining traditional Ethiopian character.
+Some notable contemporary Ethiopian artists include Afewerk Tekle, Lemma Guya, Martha Nasibù, Ale Felege Selam and others.

-Architecture

-Perhaps the most impressive architecture in antiquity was founded during Dʿmt period.
-Ashlar masonry was an archetype of South Arabian architecture with most architectural structure similarity.
+Ethiopian architecture like the "Bete Medhane Alem" or "House of our Saviour" is one of the 12 churches in Lalibela built under Emperor Lalibela I. Emperor Lalibela I commissioned large portions of the Lalibela church complex promptly named after him.
+This was largely attested to the inspiration for Ethiopia during the medieval times due to blockage from Jerusalem by Muslim conquests to replicate its own form of a "new Jerusalem" at a national level.
+Perhaps one of the most notable architectures in antiquity was founded during the Dʿmt period.
+Ashlar masonry was an archetype of South Arabian architecture with the most architectural structure similarity.

 The Aksumite continued to flourish its architecture around the 4th century CE.
 Aksumite stelae commonly used single block and rocks.
 The Tomb of the False Door built for Aksumite emperors used monolithic style.
-The Lalibela civilization was largely of Aksumite influence, but the layer of stones or wood is quite different for some dwelling.
+The Lalibela civilization was largely of Aksumite influence, but the layer of stones or wood is quite different for some dwellings.

-In Gondarine period, the architecture of Ethiopia was infused by Baroque, Arab, Turkish and Gujarati Indian styles independently taught by Portuguese emissaries in the 16th and 17th centuries.
-Example includes the imperial fortress Fasil Ghebbi, which is influenced by either of these styles.
-The medieval architecture also forborne the later 19th- and 20th-century era of designations.
+In the Gondarine period, the architecture of Ethiopia was influenced by Baroque, Arab, Turkish and Gujarati Indian styles independently taught by Portuguese emissaries in the 16th and 17th centuries.
+Examples include the imperial fortress Fasil Ghebbi, which is influenced by a mix of these styles.
+The medieval architecture also affected the later 19th- and 20th-century era.

-Philosophy

-Ethiopian philosophy has been superlatively prolific since ancient times in Africa, though offset of Greek and Patristic philosophy.
-The best known philosophical revival was in the early modern period figures such as Zera Yacob (1599–1692) and his student Walda Heywat, who wrote Hatata (Inquiry) in 1667 as an argument for the existence of God.